matthewtole/matthewtole/README.md

 ![](https://i.imgur.com/nkvkhEA.png)

-Software Engineer at @common-room helping to build tools to help you build your community.
+Software Engineer at [Common Room](https://commonroom.io) helping to build tools to help you build your community.
 Primarily focussed on front-end, but occasionally they let me write API code too.
 Want to join the team?
 [We're hiring!](https://boards.greenhouse.io/joincommonroom)

 For the past 3.5 years I was a senior software engineer and technical lead at **[Dropbox](https://dropbox.com)** where I worked on the home, browse, and search experiences of [dropbox.com](https://dropbox.com/h).